 If you are wondering why you should exercise during your recovery, this short and simple guide is for you.

 Exercise allows you to be social and build personal connections.
 Whether you are attending a gym, hiking with a meetup group, or just taking a walk with a friend, exercise encourages social interaction.
 Having the support of others has proven to be essential for addiction recovery.

 Boosts Serotonin Levels

-If you are wondering does exercise help depression, the answer is yes.
+If you are wondering does exercise helps depression, the answer is yes.
 When you exercise, you boost serotonin levels in your body, which leads to an improved mood overall.
 This is ideal for recovery because serotonin can reduce feelings of depression.

 Provides Structure in Your Life

 One of the essential components of recovery is structure and organization.
 From the moment you enter into a treatment facility and meet the team, your life becomes about structure.
-In recovery, structure is about replacing negative habits with healthy ones to give you the best chance at long-term sobriety.
+In recovery, the structure is about replacing negative habits with healthy ones to give you the best chance at long-term sobriety.